Immigration to Mexico: History

-Colonial era, 1521-1821
+Colonial era, 1521–1821

-Mesoamerica—that is, Central and southern Mexico—, already had a large indigenous population at European contact in the early sixteenth century, which shaped migration patterns to the colony of New Spain.
+Mesoamerica—that is, Central and southern Mexico—already had a large indigenous population at European contact in the early sixteenth century, which shaped migration patterns to the colony of New Spain.
 The Spanish crown restricted immigration to its overseas possessions to Catholics with "pure" ancestry (limpieza de sangre), that is, without the taint of Jewish or Muslim ancestors.
 Prospective immigrants had to obtain a license from the House of Trade in Seville, Spain, attesting to their religious status and ancestry.
 So-called New Christians, that is Jewish converts to Catholicism, were forbidden from immigrating for fear they had falsely claimed conversion and were in fact crypto-Jews passing as Christians.
-During the period when Spain and Portugal had the same monarch (1580-1640), many Portuguese merchants immigrated to Mexico.
+During the period when Spain and Portugal had the same monarch (1580–1640), many Portuguese merchants immigrated to Mexico.
 Religious authorities suspected they were crypto-Jews.
 The Mexican Inquisition was established in 1571 and arrested, tried, and then turned those convicted over to civil authorities for corporal, sometimes capital, punishment in autos de fe.

 Early Spanish immigrants to Mexico included men who became crown or ecclesiastical officials, those with connections to the privileged group of conquerors who had access to indigenous labor and tribute via the encomienda, but also Spaniards who saw economic opportunity in Mexico.
 Not all Spaniards were of noble heritage (hidalgos); many were merchants and miners, as well as artisans of various types.
 Very few Spanish women immigrated from the conquest era onward, most usually because they joined family members who had already immigrated.
 Their presence helped consolidate the Spanish colony.
 Spaniards founded cities, sometimes on the sites of indigenous cities, the most prominent being Mexico City founded on the ruins of Aztec Tenochtitlan.
-Spaniards preferred living in cities and with so many immigrant artisans present from an early period, Spanish material culture was replicated in Mexico by tailors, leatherworkers, bakers, makers of weapons, construction workers, booksellers, and medical specialists (barber-surgeons).
+Spaniards preferred living in cities and with immigrant artisans present from an early period, Spanish material culture was replicated in Mexico by tailors, leatherworkers, bakers, makers of weapons, construction workers, booksellers, and medical specialists (barber-surgeons).
 In 1550, of the 8,000 Spanish immigrants in Mexico City, around ten percent were artisans.
 Some large-scale overseas traders based in Spain also had family members in charge of a business in Mexico itself.
-A few particular towns in Spain sent immigrants to particular towns in Mexico, a notable example being Brihuega, Spain and Puebla, Mexico's second-largest town, both of which were textile-producing towns.
+A few particular towns in Spain sent immigrants to particular towns in Mexico, a notable example being Brihuega, Spain and Puebla, New Spain's second-largest town, both of which were textile-producing towns.